Product Manager Interview Questions and Answers (2025 Guide)

 One mistake some new interviewees make is trying to prepare answers ahead of time.

-• The interviewer presents concerned body language.
+• The interviewer's body language indicates concern.
 If your interviewer changes posture or makes gestures, it can indicate that you're off track.
-Check-in with the interviewer by asking if it's okay to move on to the next part: "I’ll now move on to the next portion of my answer.
+"I’ll now move on to the next portion of my answer.
 Is that okay?”

 • You realize your answer is wrong.
-Instead of getting nervous, the solution is to smoothly pivot by finding a way to redirect the answer.
-One way to do this is to say something like, "Let me rephrase that" or "Let me clarify my answer."
+"Let me rephrase that," or "Let me clarify my answer."

 • You forget your point.
-It's okay to ask for more time by saying, "Can I have a moment to think through the rest of my answer?"
+"Can I have a moment to think through the rest of my answer?"
 This shows that you take the interview seriously and want to answer best.

 Step 7.
 Review and Summarize